2020 Guernsey general election: Electoral system

 The electoral system was changed as a result of a 2018 referendum.
-The 38 members of the States will be elected from a single island-wide constituency by plurality-at-large voting, with voters being able to cast up to 38 votes.
+The 38 members of the States were now elected from a single island-wide constituency by plurality-at-large voting, with voters being able to cast up to 38 votes.

 Prior to the elections, the age for candidates to stand was reduced from 20 to 18.
 The voting age is 16.
 Campaign spending per candidate was also reduced from £9,000 to £6,000.

-For the first time, a Guernsey election was scrutinised by a team of international observers who will produce two reports on the process.
+For the first time, a Guernsey election was scrutinised by a team of international observers who were to produce two reports on the process.

 Candidates

 A total of 119 candidates filed nominations.
 There were 28 female candidates (24%), which was an increase over the previous two elections, with 10 of 12 current female deputies standing for re-election.
 Twenty-nine candidates in total stood for re-election.
 The election was the first including political parties, as the first parties were organised in 2020.

 Rick Lowe, a candidate for the Guernsey Party, withdrew from the election following a medical diagnosis.

-All but 6 candidates provided a manifesto for printing in a book which was then sent to every address that had a registered voter.
-The book and the mandates from the other 6 candidates were published on the election2020 website.
+All but six candidates provided a manifesto for printing in a book which was then sent to every address that had a registered voter.
+The book and the mandates from the other six candidates were published on the election2020 website.
 A small number of candidates paid the cost of sending their expanded manifestos to registered voters.

 Hustings

-An all day public hustings event at Beau Sejour on Sunday 20 September with 116 candidates showed disappointing numbers of the public attending.
-Those that did were mainly elderly people, with Islanders thinking that having over 100 candidates makes it too difficult and time-consuming to research which candidates have acceptable views on matters of personal interest.
+An all-day public hustings event at Beau Sejour on Sunday 20 September with 116 candidates showed disappointing numbers of the public attending.
+Those that did were mainly elderly people, with islanders thinking that having over 100 candidates made it too difficult and time-consuming to research which candidates have acceptable views on matters of personal interest.